ruslanmv/ruslanmv.github.io/_posts/2021-02-19-How-add-repositories-to-Github-from-your-Remote-Server.md

 ## Create new repo from local to Github

-First we need to create a repositoy in the website of Github
+First we need to create a repository in the website of Github

 1. In the upper-right corner of any page, use the drop-down menu, and select New **repository**.
 2. Type a short, memorable name for your **repository**. ...